 Meanwhile, rematerialisation is a much more difficult and cumbersome process.
 Moreover, the process can also take a long time and often requires professional expertise to be done properly.

-all your transactions can easily take place online via your online demat account.
+When your securities are dematerialised, trading with them becomes a smooth, transparent and straightforward process.
+Regardless of where you are situated, all your transactions can easily take place online via your online demat account.

 However, this is not the case with rematerialisation.
 Since rematerialisation converts securities into physical formats, all transactions with those securities also need to be conducted physically, in the required locations.